 The board of trustees is made up of teachers, parents, alumni parents, and community members and is responsible for the long-term direction of the business affairs of the school.
 We ensure proper legal counsel and insurance; approve the annual operating budget and tuition levels, long-range and strategic planning and the purchase and maintenance of school property.

 The Parent Association is the principle vehicle for the parent involvement in the school beyond parent attendance at class meetings and school activities.
-The Parent Association (PAC), which consists of at least one parent from each class.
-Monthly PAC meeting are open to all interested parents at the school.
-These PAC meeting serve as both a time to learn about activities in various classes and as an organized meeting to coordinate upcoming festivals and events.
+The PAC, which consists of at least one parent from each class meets monthly.
+PAC meeting are open to all interested parents at the school.
+These PAC meetings serve as both a time to learn about activities in various classes and as an organized meeting to coordinate upcoming festivals and events.

 The finance committee, a sub-committee of the board, is responsible for proposing a budget to the board each year, establishing financial policies and procedures to be used by the school and monitoring/reporting on the financial condition of the school.
 Finance is also collaborating with the development director and the board to build a sustainable financial plan that allows the school to deliver the services that families and faculty expect to be part of the school.

-Under the direction of the Development Director, the auction committee oversees the planning of the auction.
-The committee works on procurement, promotion, operations, sponsorships, decorations and follow-up.
+Under the direction of the Development Director, the auction committee oversees the planning of the Annual Rites of Spring Auction, one of SWS’s main fundraisers.
+The committee works on procurement, promotion, operations, sponsorships, decorations and planning.

 Meets monthly to review and prioritize maintenance and repairs on campus.
 Organizes all school work days and special projects.
 Administration, Board, Faculty, PAC are represented on this committee.